Tyler Stephenson Player Props: Reds vs. Nationals

-On Friday, Tyler Stephenson (.250 batting average in his past 10 games, with a home run, two walks and two RBI) and the Cincinnati Reds play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 6:40 PM ET.
+Tyler Stephenson, with a slugging percentage of .313 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Washington Nationals, with Joan Adon on the mound, August 5 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Cubs.
+He had a hitless performance in his last game (0-for-3) against the Nationals.

 Tyler Stephenson Game Info & Props vs. the Nationals